 Our Inclusion Policy states that we aim to provide the maximum possible access to all areas of the curriculum for all pupils who may, at any time, need special provision to meet their academic, emotional, social, physical or behavioural needs.
-This policy was reviewed in March 2013 by the governors' Ethos and Curriculum committee.
-The Inclusion Manager is responsible for co-ordinating the process of identifying need and providing support.
+The Special Needs Coordinator (SENCO) is responsible for co-ordinating the process of identifying need and providing support.

 We also have a policy for Gifted and Talented pupils and provide opportunities for these children both in school and through partnerships.
-(E.g. HELP Able Writer Days, Pupil Enrichment Courses)

-For more information about what we can provide for SEN Pupils please see our 'Local Offer' Summary document which is attached to the school website.
+For more information about what we can provide for pupils with Special Educational Needs (SEN) please see our 'Local Offer' Summary document which is attached to the school website.